PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:26:15
+Last updated: 2024-04-02 16:27:19
-Random Quote: Accept the challenges so that you can feel the exhilaration of victory. - George S. Patton
+Random Quote: All the great performers I have worked with are fueled by a personal dream. - John Eliot